-You could argue that it is because League has been around for so long, which is true.
-I don’t think it’s just age alone.
+You could argue that it is because League has been around for so long, which is partly true but I don’t think it’s just age alone.
 It is only natural that a game that held the title as the ”most popular game in the world” for so long will attract great casters, talents, and sponsors.

 2. Huge Player Base

 More players bring a lot of great things to the game.
-More players, mean more money, which means that Riot can spend that much more money on the tournaments, promotion, and Esports in general.
+More players, mean more money, which in turn give Riot the resources to spend that much more money on the tournaments, promotion, and Esports in general.

-Lastly, it means that rising to the top is that much harder and thus, more prestigious.
+Lastly, rising to the top is that much harder and thus, more prestigious.

 League has been around for so long now that they hardly need to produce any more champions.
-The champion pool is currently at 130+, which is insane compared to Heroes of the storms mere 50 or so heroes.
-So even though ‘Heroes’ does a fantastic job at bringing a new hero every 3-4 weeks, they still have a long way to go.
+The champion pool is almost at 140, which is insane compared to Heroes of the storms that are around 80 or so heroes.
+So even though ‘Heroes’ does a fantastic job at bringing new heroes way more often, there is still a way to go.

 4. Great Streamers

 In the MOBA genre, Twitch and streaming are a big deal.
 So it is a big plus that there are so many great League streamers that play League of Legends, whereas Heroes only have a handful of talented ones.

 5. Easier to Carry

 The most common argument against Hots is that you cannot carry.
-While I really don’t think that is true, I cannot argue against that it is easier to carry in League.
+While I don’t think that is true, I cannot argue against the fact that it is easier to carry in League.
 If you are a great player and learn how to get an early lead, you’ll have a pretty easy time carrying.
-The power spike you gain from an early lvl/gold lead is just insane, but also pretty damn fun if you are the one who is fed.
+The power spike you gain from an initial level/gold lead is just insane, but also pretty damn fun if you are the one who is fed.

 Related: Best Mechanical Keyboards – Complete top 10.

-Jungle/Camps: Instead of jungling for gold, in heroes, you actually gain control of the camps once they are defeated.
+Instead of jungling for gold, in Heroes of the Storm, you gain control of the camps once they are defeated.
 This causes them to push down the nearest lane and put pressure on the opposing team.
-In addition, this causes camps to become a major tactical element, and further add depth.
+Also, this makes it so that camps become a significant tactical element, and further add depth.